 4. CUDA Cores (Nvidia) or Stream Processors (AMD)

-The more the number of CUDA cores or Stream Processors, the better the GPU is at rendering outstanding visuals.
-This is very important for handling intensive graphics work or in gaming where frame rates are paramount.
+The more CUDA cores or Stream Processors, the better the GPU is at rendering outstanding visuals.
+This is very important for handling intensive graphics work or in gaming, where frame rates are paramount.

 5. TDP Values

 Just like CPU, the GPU produces heat for all the processing work it does, which is shown by its TDP value.
 TDP values indicate the amount of power required to keep the GPU at an acceptable temperature.
 The more power the GPU requires, the more heat it will produce.
 As such, always go for the GPU with the smallest TDP value.

 Investing in a capable GPU will not only get you a capable PC for graphics intensive work but will also give you a more fluid and immersive gaming experience.
 We hope our GPU buyer’s guide will help you to easily narrow your choices to only the right ones for your needs.
 Feel free to comment and share.

 And that’s it for our GPU buying guide.
 If you bought a GPU and want to stress test it to make sure it doesn’t turn your PC into a toaster, see our Furmark guide.
 Also check out our guide on eGPUs to see if they’re worth buying.